|

 With all of this being said, we went about repainting painted kitchen cabinets for two different reasons.
 Our cabinets were truly in NEED of a fresh coat of paint, and we were ready for a change.
 I’m putting this post together for those who are worried about the adhesion of new paint over old paint, and how to do it the RIGHT WAY.
 It was important to me that these have a smooth finish AND a durable finish.
 So let’s get into how we did it!

-*With hopes to achieve the smoothest finish possible, we did spray the top three coats of paint with a paint sprayer.
-This being said, if you do not feel like tackling the sprayer, a high density foam roller and angle brush will do a great job, and you can still follow this tutorial!
+So that being said, if you do not feel like tackling the sprayer, a high density foam roller and angle brush will do a fantastic job if you choose a high-quality paint.

 SUPPLIES NEED TO REPAINT PAINTED KITCHEN CABINETS: